 1 large egg yolk

-1 1/2 tsps orange liqueur (I used Cointreau)
+1 1/2 teaspoons orange liqueur (I used Cointreau)

 1/2 cup heavy cream

-1 1/2 tsps vanilla extract (or the innards of half a vanilla bean)
+1 1/2 teaspoons vanilla extract (or the beans from half a vanilla bean)

-1. In a bowl over a simmering pot of water. combine egg, egg yolk, sugar and whisk until mixture is pale yellow and thickened.
-Continue whisking as you add the lemon juice and orange liqueur.
-Keep whisking until the mixture is thick, doubled in volume and about 160 F. If mixture is heating too quickly, remove the bowl from the double boiler and continue whisking.
-The whole process should take about 5-10 minutes.
+1. In a bowl over a simmering pot of water, combine egg, egg yolk, sugar and whisk until mixture is pale yellow and thickened, lifting the bowl off the heat intermittently to prevent the eggs from scrambling.
+Continue whisking as you add the lemon juice and orange liqueur at once.
+Keep whisking hard until the mixture is thick and doubled in volume and about 160 F (this is what you call a Sabayon en Francais and Zabaglione en Italiano).
+Again, if the mixture is heating too quickly, remove the bowl from the double boiler and continue whisking off the heat.
+The whole process should take about 5-10 minutes and you should end up with a thick, fluffy mixture that coats the back of a spoon well.
 When ready, set aside to cool.

-2. Beat cream cheese until smooth, then beat in melted white chocolate and vanilla extract or beans.
-Lighten with some of the cooled sabayon like egg mixture then fold in the rest.
+2. Beat cream cheese until smooth, then beat in the melted white chocolate and vanilla extract or beans.
+Lighten with some of the cooled egg (Sabayon/Zabaglione) mixture then fold in the rest.

-3. Whip heavy cream until soft peaks form, fold into cream cheese mixture.
+3. Whip heavy cream until soft peaks form and fold into the cream cheese – Sabayon/Zabaglione mixture.

-Salted Cashew-Ginger Graham Streusel (Half of Salted Cashew-Ginger Graham Crust recipe above)
+Half of Salted Cashew-Ginger Graham Crust recipe above

 2. Spread the salted cashew-ginger graham combination onto a parchment or silpat lined baking sheet, squeezing some of it into clumps.
 Bake for about 20-25 minutes, stirring it once or twice to prevent burnt pieces, until lightly toasted.

-1. In 4-6 clear glasses, pour a thin layer of the blood orange gelee (mirror) into the bottom of each glass.
+1. In 4 to 6 clear glasses, pour a thin layer of the blood orange gelee (mirror) into the bottom of each glass.
 Place glasses in the fridge to let gelee set.

-2. Top first layer of set gelee with graham cracker streusel, then cream cheese mousse. and another thin layer of the orange gelee.
+2. In each glass, top the layer of set blood orange gelee with some of the cheesecake mousse, then with some of the graham cracker streusel, and then another thin layer of the blood orange gelee.
 Let set again, then repeat above, ending with a thin layer of orange gelee.
-Top with white chocolate curls, orange dust, gold leaf or whatever suits your fancy – like whipped cream and orange supremes.
+Top with white chocolate curls, orange dust, gold leaf or whatever suits your fancy, like whipped cream and orange supremes.